xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_access_to_orders_and_statistics.md

 By clicking on the Order # of this order, the vendor can view the order details.

-In the "_Warehouse_" multivendor mode, if the original order contains products of more than one vendor, each of the vendors has the following order management capabilities:
+In the "_Warehouse_" multivendor mode, if the original order contains products of more than one vendor, each of vendors has following order management capabilities:

 *   can view only the information pertaining to the products they own;
 *   can see the payment and shipping methods selected by the buyer, but cannot see the shipping cost;
 *   cannot edit any order details, change the order statuses or add order tracking information (These functions are carried out by the administrator).

 In the "_Vendors as separate shops_" mode, a separate order is formed for the products of each vendor, so each vendor gets a separate order to which they have full access.
-In this mode vendors have the following order management capabilities:
+In this mode vendors have following order management capabilities:

 *   can view the list of ordered items, the payment method, the shipping method and the shipping cost;
 *   can view and update the payment and shipping order statuses;